pauldeen79/ExpressionFramework/README.md

 # Code generation

-I am currently not storing generated files in the code repository.
+I am currently storing generated files in the code repository.
-To generate, simply run the console project from either Visual Studio (hit F5) or a command prompt.
+To re-generate, simply run the CodeGneration project from either Visual Studio (hit F5) or a command prompt.
 This will replace almost all generated code.

 There are some files (evaluatables, expressions, operators and aggregators) being generated for the first time only.